 As students plan for registration and desired major/minor studies at Wake Forest University, the Office of Academic Advising suggests:

-- Meeting and communicating with your adviser consistently.
+- Meeting and communicating with your advisor consistently.

 - Evaluating your core, divisional, and degree requirements using DegreeWorks.